Bernard Hopkins vs. Joe Calzaghe

-Bernard Hopkins vs. Joe Calzaghe, was a boxing match that took place on April 19, 2008, at the Thomas & Mack Center in Paradise, Nevada, between The Ring light heavyweight champion Bernard Hopkins and unified super middleweight champion Joe Calzaghe.
-The fight was dubbed the "Battle of the Planet", and the fight was for Hopkins' The Ring light heavyweight title.
+Bernard Hopkins vs. Joe Calzaghe, billed as Battle of the Planet, was a professional boxing match contested on April 19, 2008, for The Ring light heavyweight championship.
+It took place at the Thomas & Mack Center in Paradise, Nevada.

-General information
+Background

-Hopkins made 20 consecutive title defenses as a middleweight before two losses to Jermain Taylor.
+Hopkins had made 20 consecutive title defenses as a middleweight before his two losses to Jermain Taylor.
 At about the same time, Calzaghe made 21 consecutive title defenses in the super middleweight division from Europe during a decade-long reign.
 Hopkins claimed Calzaghe declined to fight him after Don King's "middleweight tournament" in 2001, in which Hopkins won three title belts, although Calzaghe denies this.